autumoswitzerland/autumo-beetroot/autumo-beetroot/README.md

 - Furthermore, you can define transient values that are nor read from or stored to database nor they are loaded within a bean, they are just delievered within the handler methods, so another value can be served for these transient columns/fields, e.g.:

 	`transient=status`

+- If you want to load a value from a database field into the entity bean to use it in a handler, but you do not want it to be displayed in the GUI, define the constant 'NO_SHOW' as the GUI field name, for example:

+	`secretkey=NO_SHOW`

 Your TODO's are the following after generating: